uavos/apx-gcs/src/Plugins/System/HttpService/README.md

 * Control any particular Mandala variable;
 * Execute JavaScript commands;
 * Reply requested Mandala variable value;
-* [Google Earth](http://earth.google.com) real-time flight visualization and analyzis of telemetry data;
+* [Google Earth](http://earth.google.com) real-time flight visualization and analysis of telemetry data;

 To see the server welcome message - start the GCS and open this link in browser: [`http://127.0.0.1:9280`](http://127.0.0.1:9280)